dmakvh/eureka/Getting-started-with-Eureka.md

 You can download the Eureka Client binary by using this URL "http://search.maven.org/#search%7Cga%7C1%7Ceureka-client"

-To add Archaius to your maven dependency, use the following
+To add eureka client to your maven dependency, use the following
 ```xml
  <dependency>
   <groupId>com.netflix.eureka</groupId>